postfixadmin/postfixadmin/ADDITIONS/README.md

 requires Dovecot 2.3.19 or newer.
 Its default private-password setting name is for Dovecot 2.3; follow the comment in the script when using Dovecot 2.4.

+## Optional Rspamd DKIM hooks

+- postfixadmin-rspamd-dkim-postcreation.sh
+- postfixadmin-rspamd-dkim-postdeletion.sh
+- postfixadmin-domain-postdeletion-with-rspamd.sh

+These examples keep Rspamd DKIM key management separate from the generic Maildir hooks and run each operation as its owning service account.
+See `DOCUMENTS/RSPAMD-DKIM-HOOKS.md` for installation, `config.local.php`, sudoers and recovery guidance.

 ## Cyrus Quota Usage